LeslieTrue/CPP/README.md

 ## Version

-(2023.6 Version 0) Not yet ready, still updating!
+(2023.6 Version 0) Version 0 finished, currently support training for CIFAR and ImageNet; Optimal Number of Clusters Measurement; Self-labeling.
+What to Expect: Pretrained checkpoints

 ## Install Dependencies